meker12/docs-templates/user-guide/user-guide-single-product/README.md

 - Update ``project = u'Rackspace XXexampleXX User Guide'`` to name this project.

-- Update the ``extlinks`` list to provide full URLs abbreviated references for sites outside this guide that you link to repeatedly.
+- Update the ``extlinks`` list to provide full URLs and abbreviated references for sites outside this guide that you link to repeatedly.

   Even if you change nothing else in ``extlinks``,